 In this case, we used the drop-down in the “Adjust a score” box to change our designation to IRL Engagement points.

-However, the “Changes to be” trigger applies only to the value you set.
-Like the Manage Scoring tab, this trigger is binary; your contact is either above or below a score, and contacts will not enter the automation with every subsequent addition of points.
+However, the “Changes to be” trigger applies only to the value we set.
+Like the Scoring tab, this trigger is binary; your contact is either above or below a score, and contacts will not enter the automation with every subsequent addition of points.

 But, because some of our points are set to expire, we choose to run this automation multiple times.
 If a contact score reaches 100 points, but then degrades, and then reaches 100 points again, the trigger is tripped and that contact re-enters the automation.